serverdensity/puppet-serverdensity/README.md

 serverdensity-agent
 ====================

-Puppet Module for deploying the Server Density Agent
+Puppet Module for deploying the Server Density Agent and agent plugins

 ### Platforms